 - 1 cup all-purpose flour

-- 1 cup sweet potato, cooked, mashed and hot (reheat if using leftover sweet potatoes)
+- 1 cup cooked sweet potato, mashed and hot (reheat if using leftovers)

 Instructions

-- Steam or boil the sweet potatoes (with the skin on, to retain nutrients) until they are very soft.
-Check with a fork to see if they are cooked and then, take them out of the pan.
+- Steam or boil the sweet potatoes with the skin on until very soft.
+Check with a fork, then remove from the pan.

-- Mash the sweet potatoes.
-If you are using leftover sweet potatoes, reheat them until they are hot before using them in this recipe.
+- Mash the sweet potatoes well.
+If using leftover sweet potatoes, reheat them until hot before mashing.

-- In a mixing bowl, add one cup of all purpose flour and one cup of the mashed sweet potato.
+- In a mixing bowl, combine the flour and hot mashed sweet potato.

-- Flour the work surface and place the dough on it.
-Roll it into a thick log.
-Then cut the log into 6 equal portions.
+- Lightly flour your work surface.
+Shape the dough into a thick log and divide into 6 equal portions.

 Notes